 Enforce your security policy from the top down

 It's a security basic to know and make sure your workloads are secure, and it starts with having tailored security policies in place.
 Because policies in Defender for Cloud are built on top of Azure Policy controls, you're getting the full range and flexibility of a world-class policy solution.
 In Defender for Cloud, you can set your policies to run on management groups, across subscriptions, and even for a whole tenant.

 Defender for Cloud continuously discovers new resources that are being deployed across your workloads and assesses whether they're configured according to security best practices.
 If not, they're flagged and you get a prioritized list of recommendations for what you need to fix.
 Recommendations help you reduce the attack surface across each of your resources.

 The list of recommendations is enabled and supported by the Azure Security Benchmark.
 This Microsoft-authored, Azure-specific, benchmark provides a set of guidelines for security and compliance best practices based on common compliance frameworks.
-Learn more in Introduction to Azure Security Benchmark.
+Learn more in Azure Security Benchmark introduction.